xrdocs/ncs5500/_tutorials/introducing-ncs57c3-mod.md

 For future ZR/ZR+ use, with NC57-MPA-2D4H-S in all three MPA slots:

-- in slot 2 and 3, we will support two ports in 400G Transpoinder mode or 4x100G Muxponder mode.
+- in slot 2 and 3, we will support two ports in 400G Transponder mode or 4x100G Muxponder mode.
 - in slot 1, we will only support one port in 4x100G Muxponder mode

 The 400G-ZR/ZR+ will NOT be supported in the fixed QSFP since they require QSFP-DD cages.
 Same applies for the NC55-MPA-xxx.